ptarjan/blog/_posts/2009-10-30-rock-band-group-algorithm.markdown

  Gap:   Melanie
 Bass:   Emily
  Gap:   Ziga
-Press &lt;Enter&gt; once you finished a round: q
+Press <Enter> once you finished a round: q
 {% endhighlight %}

 and in `rockband.py`